wp-plugins/wp-app-studio/readme.txt

 15. Easily insert WPAS components as shortcodes.
 Use Analytics module for custom reporting.

 == Upgrade Notice ==
+= 4.1 =
+Fixed misc bugs for better compatibility with other WordPress plugins and added admin notices, relationship header and footer to wrap relationship layouts.
 = 4.0 =
 WPAS 4 AUTOBAHN Edition has been released after 8 months of development.
 = 3.0 =